 Students begin preparations for a Master’s Thesis (or a Research Report) toward the end of the first-year .
 Before the spring term of the first year, all students will have decided on their research topic and will have chosen an academic supervisor.
 In addition, students with their supervisor’s guidance will have the opportunity to enroll in elective courses that will help them explore their research topic.

 All required courses are designed to be taken in the first year so that the second year can be more devoted to effectively taking applied and thus advanced courses as well as completing the MA thesis (or the research report) as indicated in the following table:

 |Mathematics for Economics|

 |Core Elective Courses||Core Elective Courses||Core Elective Courses|

 |Language Courses||Language Courses||Language Courses|

 The second-year curriculum consists of disciplinary/analytical and country/regional elective courses.
 Practical and policy-oriented second-year courses strive to expand the theoretical knowledge and analytical capabilities developed from the first year in order to facilitate problem-identification and problem-solving in the international development arena.

-In the second-year curriculum, each student has to write her/his own Master’s Thesis while participating in advanced seminar sessions with their academic supervisors.
-Defending her/his Master’s Thesis is the most demanding component of the program.
+In the second-year curriculum, each student has to write her/his own Master’s Thesis (or Research Report) while participating in advanced seminar sessions with their academic supervisors.
+Defending her/his Master’s Thesis (or Research Report) is the most demanding component of the program.
 It gives students an opportunity to analyze their research topic in depth by integrating tools, methods, concepts, and theories that they have acquired in the entire two-year program as well as the skills and knowledge base that each student had developed in his or her previous professional and academic careers.